History, tourist information, and nearby accommodation

 The major patron was the lord of the manor, Robert Dacy de Ashfield, who was buried in the chancel in 1401.
 Also buried in St George's is Peter Tillemans (d.
 1734), one of the most influential painters of sporting scenes in English history.

 The church was restored in 1855 by William White.
 It retains the base of a 15th century painted screen, and 15th-century benches in the nave with carved poppyhead ends.
 There are more 15th-century benches in the chancel, with several nicely carved misericords, brought to Stowlangtoft from either Thetford Priory or Bury St Edmunds Abbey at the Dissolution of the Monasteries.

 On the north wall are the remains of a medieval painting depicting St Christopher.
 In the chancel is a monument to Paul D'Ewes, sculpted by John Johnson of London in 1624.

-The village is laid out along a main road, called The Street.
-Directly opposite the church on The Street is a terrace of four early 17th century almshouses.
+The village is laid out along the main road, called The Street.
+Directly opposite the church on The Street is a terrace of four early 17th-century almshouses.
 Nearby is the Reading Room, built in 1830 by Henry Wilson of Stowlangtoft Hall.
 For a monthly subscription fee local members could read daily and weekly newspapers, read library books, or play games.
 The lovely Gothic Revival building later served as the village school but is now a private dwelling.